 Milk is available for those Reception children who would like it.
 We would also encourage all children to bring a drink of water (not juice) to school each day either in a personal drinks bottle or a school one.
 Water is freely available to the children throughout the day.
 Through the 'Fruit to School' programme, all Reception children are given a piece of fruit which we choose to have at 'snack time' Please let us know of any intolerance to certain fruits.

 In line with our healthy eating policy we would ask parents not to send 'birthday/holiday treats' or sweets/chocolate.
+Instead, some parents have chosen to send a 'fruit platter' for the class to enjoy.

 School Meals